-She further reported that the City Council reappointed Commissioners Weston Jensen and Chris Sloan and appointed John Linford to the Planning Commission, filling vacancies created by recent resignations.
-[Not mentioned in the meeting, but Amanda Cordova was also appointed to the Planning Commission by the City Council at the December 3, 2025 meeting].
+She further reported that the City Council reappointed Commissioners Weston Jensen and Chris Sloan and appointed Frank John Linford to the Planning Commission, filling vacancies created by recent resignations.

 Councilwoman Manzione expressed her appreciation for the opportunity to serve as the City Council liaison to the Planning Commission, noting it has been a pleasure to work with the Commission.
 She complimented the Commission for its vision and dedication, stating that the Planning Commission plays an important role in the city and expressing gratitude for the work performed.
 She noted that this meeting marked her final meeting as liaison but stated she would remain available and continue to follow Planning Commission meetings.